nycmeshnet/nycmeshnet.github.io/faq/index.md

 If we think a connection may be possible by installing a mast, mounting equipment to a neighbor’s roof or another method, we will discuss those options with you on site.

-## <a name="noroof"></a>What if I can’t get roof access?
+## <a name="noroof"></a>What if I can't get roof access?

-You may be able to connect from your window using a directional Nanostation NSM5 router.
-It is a 5GHz router, and all modern phones and most laptops can connect to it.
-In most cases it will work from behind glass if you are unable to place it outside the window.
+You may be able to connect from your window if you have a good view, or you are very near another access point.

 Once you fill out the [join form](../join), we can help you determine the viability of a window install.
-If you would like to install an NSM5 router on your own, see this [blog post](https://nycmesh.net/blog/nsm5-install/).
+If you would like to install an NSM5 router on your own, see this [blog post](/blog/nsm5-install/).
+If you would like to connect to LinkNYC kiosk [see here](https://docs.nycmesh.net/installs/linknyc/)

 ## <a name="noview"></a>Can I install a router if I have no view or no rooftop access?